cycle/docs/advanced/chained-repository.md

 > You can chain as many scope methods as you want, make sure to keep the repository state immutable.

 ## Disable the Constrain
-If you use entity constrain (for example soft-deleted) you can alter your underlying select query to disable it in specific cases:
+If you use entity constraint (for example soft-deleted) you can alter your underlying select query to disable it in specific cases:

 ```php
 class UserRepository extends Repository